PixelShake92/BKBK_But_It-s_Only_Furnace_Fun-Apworld/SETUP.md

 ## Installing the mod

 1. Grab the latest release.
-2. Drag the BKBKFF.zip over the top of your Banjo Recompiled launch screen (or the mods screen)
+2. Place both the bkbk_only_ff.nrm and APCpp-Glue.dll in your mods folder.
 3. Launch the game, go to the mod menu, enable it.
 4. Contemplate your choices.